Toastyy1/Discord-ServerStats/README.md

 # Discord-ServerStats

-A server-stats bot written by Toasty, for the [JuLe Netzwerk](http://www.jule-netzwerk.de) Discord server.
+A server-stats bot for the chatting platform `Discord`, written by Toasty
 ## Commands

 | Command | Description                                                                                                                                                                                           |